 - Sandwich wraps

-It’s important to remember that bread, pasta, cookies, crackers, or pizza crusts made from any of these types of grains will also result in high carb counts, hence must be avoided at all cost.
+It’s important to remember that bread, pasta, cookies, crackers, or pizza crusts made from any of these types of grains will also result in high cellulose counts, hence must be avoided at all cost.

 - Fruit Juices